Felony Defense

 What Happens After Felony Charges?

 The arraignment is where the court reads the formal charges against you, and you officially enter your plea.
-Then the legal process of discovery begins.
+Then, the legal process of discovery begins.
 You have the right to see all evidence the prosecution intends to bring against you.
-The dramatic “surprise” at trial might make for great television, but in the real world, the focus is on a fair trial.
+The dramatic “surprise” at trial might make for great television, but the focus is on a fair trial in the real world.
 The defense lawyer will not know everything about how the prosecution intends to approach the case, but the defense will know the substance of all evidence the prosecution has.

-Plea bargaining can be a part of this process at most any time.
+Plea bargaining can be a part of this process at almost any time.
 This is where the prosecutor agrees to a lesser charge, and you agree to plead guilty.
 Any plea negotiations are a time for even more reliance on the wisdom of a good defense lawyer.
+Understanding the nuances of such negotiations can lead to advantageous outcomes, should plea bargains be considered.

-An experienced defense attorney will have a firm grasp of how strong the prosecution’s case is.
-They may be able to speak candidly to a defendant and tell them that they’re better off taking the lesser charge.
-On the flip side, a defense attorney is responsible for knowing when a prosecutor is bluffing–trying to scare a defendant into a plea when the government’s case is actually quite weak.
+An experienced defense attorney will have a firm grasp of how strong the prosecution's case is.
+They may be able to speak candidly to a defendant and tell them that they're better off taking the lesser charge.
+Conversely, a defense lawyer is responsible for knowing when a prosecutor is bluffing–trying to scare a defendant into a plea when the government's case is relatively weak.

-Depending on the gravity of the crimes charged, it’s possible the prosecutor may impanel a grand jury.
-A grand jury is a pre-trial procedure where citizens will hear the evidence, the same as a trial jury will.
-The prosecution calls it to see just how strong their case is before proceeding with the time and expense of a full trial.
+The prosecutor may impanel a grand jury depending on the gravity of the crimes charged.
+A grand jury is a pre-trial procedure where citizens will hear the evidence, the same as a trial jury.
+The prosecution calls it to see how strong their case is before proceeding with the time and expense of a full trial.
 The grand jury hearing is another venue where your defense lawyer can challenge the evidence against you and perhaps dissuade the District Attorney from even bothering with a jury trial.
+Presenting compelling counter-evidence and arguments can sway the direction of the charges significantly in grand jury proceedings.

-The legal process following a felony charge is a long one.
-It’s important to remember that the length of the process and its multiple stages are meant to protect defendants.
-The key is making sure defendants have the legal representation necessary to get all they are entitled to.
+The legal process following a felony charge is long.
+It's important to remember that the length of the process and its multiple stages are meant to protect defendants.
+The key is ensuring defendants have the legal representation to get all they are entitled to and maximize each defense opportunity at every stage of the process.

-At the Law Offices of Mark M. Childress, PLLC, we know that you’re fighting for your life and your freedom.
+At the Law Offices of Mark M. Childress, PLLC, we know you’re fighting for your life and freedom.
 That’s why we bring intense, personalized service to our clients.
-You need an attorney who will be there for you, ready to talk through strategies with you and then to tenaciously challenge the prosecutor every step of the way.
+You need an attorney who will be there for you, ready to talk through strategies with you and then tenaciously challenge the prosecutor every step of the way.
+Our focus is on providing compassionate, vigorous advocacy that aligns with your goals while safeguarding your rights.

 The Opinions That Matter Most